daesystephens/daesystephens.github.io/howcomputerswork.md

 3. Processing information
 4. Output results

-**Computers started out as basic calculators only manipulating numbers.
+**Computers started as basic calculators only manipulating numbers.
 Modern computers can do more, but they still follow the main 4 tasks.**

 ![common task](http://jappeclass.weebly.com/uploads/1/1/0/4/110409111/copy-of-computerdiagram-white_1_orig.png "common task")

 **Input:** what you type on a keyboard, a touchscreen sensing a finger.
 All the inputs give the computer information which is then stored in **Memory (storage)**.

 **Processor:** takes information from memory and manipulates it or changes it using algorithm.
 Then it sends it back to be stored in memory again.
-This continous until the processed information is ready to be output.
+This continuous until the processed information is ready to be output.

 **Output** computer's output information depends on what the computer is designated to do.
 A computer can display text, photos, videos or games.

-*When computers connect to eache other over the internet the output of one computer becomes the input to another one and viceversa*
+*When computers connect to each other over the internet the output of one computer becomes the input to another one and vice-versa*

 # Binary Data